jezhalford/dbmarshal/README.markdown

 *Python*

-The following installs Python along with a popular mySQL library.
+The following installs Python along with a popular MySQL library.

     sudo apt-get install python python-mysqldb

+*sqlparse*

+This is a Python package for parsing SQL.
+See http://code.google.com/p/python-sqlparse/

 Configuration
 -------------